-The NZDF conducts public affairs to enhance relationships, strengthen trust, inspire confidence and achieve communication and engagement outcomes, in order to enhance the NZDF's and New Zealand's strategic and operational effectiveness, and to secure and maintain social licence.
+The NZDF conducts public affairs to enhance relationships, strengthen trust, inspire confidence and achieve communication and engagement outcomes, in order to enhance the NZDF's and New Zealand's strategic and operational effectiveness.

 Public affairs activities are predominantly undertaken to improve relationships, primarily by enhancing trust and confidence.
-Public affairs can also achieve other objectives through its ability to communicate professionally prepared messages, integrating multiple communication forms, through a variety of channels, to identified audiences.
-NZDF stakeholders, which are audiences for NZDF public affairs, are detailed at Appendix 2.
+Public affairs can also achieve other NZDF or New Zealand objectives through its ability to communicate professionally prepared information and messages; integrating written, visual and oral communication forms; through a variety of channels to identified audiences.
+NZDF stakeholders, which are audiences for NZDF public affairs, are described at Appendix 2.

-Public affairs effort should be guided by consideration of how activities increase the NZDF's and New Zealand's effectiveness, both in support of strategic and operational objectives, as well as securing and maintaining social licence.
+Public affairs effort should be guided by consideration of how activities increase the NZDF's and New Zealand's effectiveness in support of strategic and operational objectives.